 Women who are asymptomatic need to continue monitoring their fibroids and continue to see their doctor regularly.

 Fibroids usually show up during your childbearing years, but they can appear at any time.
 Heredity and hormones seem to be the greatest determining factor, with African American women more susceptible.
 Estrogen and progesterone seem to affect the growth of fibroids.
-One theory states that a single stem cell in the smooth muscular tissue of the uterus might begin dividing rapidly to produce these growths.

 Facts about Uterine Fibroids

-  On occasion, your fibroids outgrow their blood supply and begin to die, which is also quite painful.
+On occasion, the fibroids outgrow their blood supply and begin to die, which is also quite painful.
 You should see your doctor if any of the symptoms listed below become suddenly worse or debilitating.

 - Miscarriages or infertility

 - Back ache or leg pains

 - Significant changes in your uterus size (normal uterus vs. not)

 Your Forest Hills, New York gynecologist follows a standard set of exams to determine the kind and severity of your fibroids.
 These tests may consist of:

 - An MRI